 This command generates a report on ACLs either at the group level or at the user level.
-By default, the generated report is placed in the <arcsignt-Home>/ACLReports directory.
+By default, the generated report is placed in the <a href="https://aclreports.com/aclreports-nc-rep

 Distributed Correlation Cluster Only: You can only run this command on a persistor node.